-Fair Value Hierarchy (Continued)
+Fair Value Hierarchy (Continued):

-- Fixed income funds Valued using pricing models max1m1zmg the use of observable input for similar securities.
+- Mutual funds The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
+Mutual funds do not trade using bid and ask, as with ETF's or common stock.
+Instead, the prices are determined by the net asset value of the underlying investments at the close of business for the next day's opening.
+The underlying assets themselves may include a variety of Level 1 and Level 2 securities and some may be valued using matrix pricing which interpolates the price of a security based on the price of similar securities. - Fixed income funds Valued using pricing models maximizing the use of observable input for similar securities.
 This includes basing value on yield currently available on comparable securities of issues with similar credit ratings. - Equity funds Valued at market prices for similar assets in active markets. - Common stock Valued at quoted market prices for identical assets in active markets.